chhuang-one/sqxclib/doc/SqColumn.md

 	{SQ_TYPE_STRING, "name",       offsetof(YourStruct, name),       SQB_HIDDEN_NULL},
 };

-	// use C function:
-	// add 2 columns from array
-	sq_type_add_entry(type, (const SqEntry*)columns, 2, sizeof(SqColumn));
+	/* use C function to add 2 columns from array and create table by type */ sq_type_add_entry(type, (const SqEntry*)columns, 2, sizeof(SqColumn));
-	// create table by type
 	table = sq_schema_create_by_type(schema, "your_table_name", type);

-	// use C++ function:
-	// add 2 columns from array
-	type->addEntry((const SqEntry*)columns, 2, sizeof(SqColumn));
+	/* use C++ function to add 2 columns from array to create table by type */ type->addEntry((const SqEntry*)columns, 2, sizeof(SqColumn));
-	// create table by type
 	table = schema->create("your_table_name", type);
 ```

 #### 1.3. define dynamic SqColumn that used by dynamic SqType

-use C function to add one dynamic column
+add one dynamic column to type

 * Note: It is **not recommended** to use this way because it may deprecated or changed in future.